Rethinking waste – collaboration offers sustainable manufacturing solutions

 “The world is never going to run out of waste.
 So, if we can keep these materials in our supply chains in a safe and a sustainable manner, then the opportunities are endless.”

-The commercialisation of Green Ceramics is just the latest development in their ongoing collaboration.
+The commercialisation of Green Ceramics is just the latest development in SMaRT's technology R&D.

-When they reflect on the journey so far, both Prof. Sahajwalla and Mr Douglas are excited about the possibilities and proud of what they have achieved.
+When she reflects on the journey so far, Prof. Sahajwalla is excited about the possibilities and proud of what they have achieved.

 “At the end of the day, it's cutting-edge science with environmental impact, it's safe products and it's creating local jobs.
-What's not to love?” says Mr Douglas.
+What's not to love?” says Veena.

 “I am hopeful that the work we do in our partnership inspires others to consider how they can be a part of the story,”